Baked with Love

 “Are those hand-carved wooden countertops?” she asked herself under her breath, scrubbing at the window pane again and pressing her face to the freezing glass.
 Everything about the shop screamed quaint and adorable and lots of character and charm…

 Huh.
 Except for the left-hand wall, that was.
-The wall of the shop that it shared with the Muffin Man next door was black with what appeared to be smoke damage.
+The wall of the shop that it shared with the Muffin Man next door was a dark charcoal gray with what appeared to be smoke damage.

 Shit.
 Fire damage…that could be trouble.